lukabagash/Project-1-Anonymity/README.md

 ## Usage

-# 1. Data Preparation
+### 1. Data Preparation

 Before you can start anonymizing the flight data, you need to obtain the dataset.
-You can download the dataset from [insert link to your dataset source].
+You can download the dataset from (https://github.com/lukabagash/Project-1-Anonymity/blob/main/data/Flight_DataSet.csv).
 Place the dataset in the `data`/ directory.

-# 2. Running the Anonymization Code
+### 2. Running the Anonymization Code

 To anonymize the flight data for different k-values (e.g., 2, 5, 50), follow these steps: